Best Sources of Plant-Based Protein

 Nuts and seeds contain plenty of healthy fats as well as antioxidants and vitamins and minerals but they also contribute protein.
 A handful of nuts and/or seeds (28g serving/~1.4 cup) provides between 4-6grams of protein.
 Nuts and seeds are great to eat as part of a snack to get a little bit of protein and healthy fats in between meals but they also work well in salads and baked goods.
 And of course, when turned into a butter, they work so well on toast or in a sandwich with whole grain bread.
 Sesame seed butter, known as tahini is increasingly in popularity and is used in baked goods in place of butter or oil, in salad dressings and most commonly, is an ingredient used to make hummus.

 When people think of whole grains, they don’t often think about protein, but whole grains can actually contribute a fair amount of protein to someone’s diet and there is a wide variety to chose from and so many ways to incorporate them into your diet.
 The chart below is an easy way to compare different whole grains and their protein content based on serving sizes.
 Keep in mind that many people will often eat more than the ½ cup serving size used below so the protein eaten will be much higher than listed.
 In addition to some protein, whole grains also provide other important nutrients such as fibre, iron magnesium and phosphorous.

-If you are looking to incorporate more plant-based options into your diet, there certainly is a wide variety to choose from.
-For those that are a bit more reluctant to try plant-based proteins, try starting by pairing them with meat as way to ease into it.
+If you are looking to incorporate more plant-based options into your diet, there is a wide variety to choose from.
+Reluctant to try plant-based proteins?
+Try starting by pairing them with meat as way to ease into it.
 Many plant-based proteins are highly nutritious, versatile, and can help reduce your grocery bill.
 Give one a try today and let us know what you think!